 When we take a case, we start by doing our own independent investigations, interviewing witnesses, and combing through the details to find weaknesses in the prosecutor’s case.
 In sex crime cases, there is usually more than one side to the story.
 Some are even based on false allegations.
 It is our job to get to the bottom of a case and to work toward the most favorable outcome possible.

-Speak with an Omaha Sex Crimes Lawyer Today
+Speak with an Omaha Sex Crimes Attorney Today

 Reach out to the diligent attorneys at Berry Law.
 They can help you understand your options and create a defense strategy to give you the best chance of an optimal outcome.
 Contact us today to schedule a confidential consultation.